UD-Math-Data-Science-1/notes/regression/logistic.md

 When interpreting $p$ as probability, $\logit(p)$ is the **log-odds ratio**.
 For instance, if $p=2/3$, then the odds ratio is $(2/3)/(1/3)=2$ (i.e., 2:1 odds), and $\logit(2/3)=\ln(2)$.

-The logical use of linear regression, which has an unbounded range, is to match that to the logit of probability, rather than to probability itself:
+A natural use of linear regression, which has a range over all real numbers, is to match it to the logit of probability, rather than to probability itself:

 $$
-\logit(p) \approx \bfx^T\bfw,
+\logit(p) \approx \bfx^T\bfw.
 $$

-that is, multilinear regression for the function $\logit(p)$, where $p$ is the probability of the class $y=1$.
+This implies multilinear regression for the function $\logit(p)$, where $p$ is the probability of the class $y=1$.
 Equivalently,

 $$
 p \approx \sigma(\bfx^T\bfw).